epam/ai-dial-integration-langchain-python/README.md

 One way to *fix* the issue, is to modify the Langchain methods that ignore these extra fields so that they are taken into account.

-This is achieved via monkey-patching certain private methods in `langchain_openai` that do the conversion from the Langchain datatypes to dictionaries and vice versa.
+This is achieved via monkey-patching certain private methods in `langchain-openai` that do the conversion from the Langchain datatypes to dictionaries and vice versa.

 ### Usage